pelya/openttd-touch-webapp/README.md

-OpenTTD built as a web application, with touchscreen improvements.
+OpenTTD built as a web application, with touchscreen interface.

 https://pelya.github.io/openttd-touch-webapp